We use our proprietary methodology to produce these rankings. Learn more →

 Ithaca, NY

 Founded in 1887, Cornell Law School combines cutting-edge scholarship with inspired teaching.
 Cornell Law School's approach to legal education encourages interdisciplinary study and collaboration with a global emphasis.
-Its faculty emphasizes the principle that law must be studied within the context of its humanity.
-Cornell Law's curriculum integrates clinical courses, externships, seminars and problem courses.

 Cornell Law is home to more than a dozen centers and programs, including the Berger International Legal Studies Program, Clarke Business Law Institute, and the Cornell Center for Women and Justice.

 Accreditation: The Middle States Commission on Higher Education provides accreditation to Cornell University.
-The American Bar Association provides accreditation to Cornell University.

 13.